cmwillett/TheDigitalCookbook/InstantPot/ItalianBeefSandwiches.md

 ---
 # Instant Pot Italian Beef Sandwiches

-### I fell in love with Italian beef sandwiches from a place called Portillos in Chicago.
+### We fell in love with Italian beef sandwiches from a place called Portillos in Chicago.
 Had to find a way to make them in the instant pot at home!

 #### Ingredients
 - 1 3 pound chuck roast